w3f/PSPs/PSPs/drafts/psp-22.md

     }
   ],
   "docs": [
-    " Event emitted when an approval occurs that `spender` is allowed to withdraw", " up to the amount of `value` tokens from `owner`."
+    "Event emitted when an approval occurs that `spender` is allowed to withdraw", "up to the amount of `value` tokens from `owner`."
   ],
   "name": "Approval"
 }